ejeschke/ginga/doc/manual/plugins.rst

 by flipping the view in X or Y, swapping the X and Y axes, or rotating the image in arbitrary amounts.

-The "Flip X" and "Flip Y" checkboxes cause the image view to be flipped in the corresponding axis.
+The `Flip X` and `Flip Y` checkboxes cause the image view to be flipped in the corresponding axis.

-The "Swap XY" checkbox causes the image view to be altered by swapping the X and Y axes.
+The `Swap XY` checkbox causes the image view to be altered by swapping the X and Y axes.
 This can be combined with Flip X and Flip Y to rotate the image in 90 degree increments.
 These views will render more quickly than arbitrary rotations using the Rotate control.

-The "Rotate" control will rotate the image view an arbitrary amount.
+The `Rotate` control will rotate the image view the specified amount.
 The value should be specified in degrees.
 Rotate can be specified in conjunction with flipping and swapping.

-The "Restore" button will restore the view to the default view, which is unflipped, unswapped and unrotated.
+The `Restore` button will restore the view to the default view, which is unflipped, unswapped and unrotated.

+.. _preferences-autocuts:

 Auto Cuts Preferences
 ---------------------